 Mr. G.Q.
 LOVES a BIG SCREEN TV!
 So whatever decorations I choose, need to not obscure the television.
 So I decided to make a DIY fall leaf garland with lights.
 Here’s how I did it:

-In the next image, you see these very colorful silk leaves glued to a strand of bright, white leaves.
+In the above image, you see these very colorful silk leaves glued to a strand of bright, white leaves.
 They came four to a box and Mr. G.Q. was in charge of loading three batteries into each strand.
-For this garland, I uses two strands of lights.
+For this garland, I used two strands of lights.
 I will use the other strands on my Thanksgiving table (this is a safe idea since the little grandkids will definitely touch them!).

-I also used a magnolia leaf garland because I love that the leaves are such as glossy green, with the reverse side a deep rich brown.
-This is really a worthwhile garland to purchase, because it will be useful in this fall garland as well as in my Christmas mantel.
-(I will mix it with white lights, an artificial evergreen garland and some fresh branches, so stay tuned for that!)
+I also used a magnolia leaf garland because I love that the leaves are such a glossy green, with the reverse side a deep rich brown.
+This is really a worthwhile garland to purchase because it will be useful in this fall garland as well as on my Christmas mantel.
+(I will mix it with white lights, an artificial evergreen garland, and some fresh branches, so stay tuned for that!)
 The magnolia garland will add interesting variety and texture to my holiday trimming.

-The last component to the DIY fall garland for my mantel, is a collection of two silk maple leaf garlands.
-These are made with the traditional fall-colored leaves and their vibrant hues pare beautifully with the deep green and brown magnolia tones.
+The last component of the DIY fall garland for my mantel is a collection of two silk maple leaf garlands.
+These are made with the traditional fall-colored leaves and their vibrant hues pair beautifully with the deep green and brown magnolia tones.